Ada-Developers-Academy/daily-curriculum/week01/monday/program-introduction.md

 - You will receive $750/month for the first 6 months
 - You will receive $1250/month for the second 6 months
-- Payments will be processed at the end of each month
+- Payments will be processed at the end of each month and will be mailed to the address you've provided to us
 - If you leave or are dismissed from the program, you will not longer receive the scholarship payments

 ### Anti-Harassment

-Any kind of harassment or discrimination will not be tolerated, if you are the victim of any kind of harrasment from a staff, volunteers, or another student please report it immediately to Karen or any other staff.
+Any kind of harassment or discrimination will not be tolerated.
+If you are the victim of any kind of harassment from staff, volunteers, or another student please report it immediately to Karen or any other staff.
 We will take your complaint seriously and protect your confidentiality as well as any others who may be involved.
 We will take disciplinary action, including termination of employment if warranted.

+The following list constitues types of harassment that is unwelcome at Ada:

 - Epithets, slurs, negative stereotyping, or threatening, intimidating, or hostile acts that relate to any legally protected characteristic or activity;
-- Written or graphic material displayed or circulated in the workplace that denigrates or shows hostility or aversion toward an individual or group because of any legally protected characteristic or activity;
+- Written or graphic material displayed or circulated that denigrates or shows hostility or aversion toward an individual or group because of any legally protected characteristic or activity;
 - Vulgar or sexual comments, jokes, stories, or innuendo;
 - Graphic or suggestive comments about someone’s body or manner of dress;
 - Gossip or questions about someone’s sexual conduct, sexual orientation, gender identity or expression, or transition to another gender;
 - Vulgarity, leering, inappropriate touching, or obscene or suggestive gestures;
--  Display in the workplace of sexually suggestive photographs, cartoons, graffiti, or the like;
+- Display of sexually suggestive photographs, cartoons, graffiti, or the like;
 - Unwelcome and repeated flirtations, requests for dates, or the like;
 - Subtle pressure for sexual activity, including unwelcome but apparently sanction-free sexual advances by a supervisor to a subordinate;
 - Solicitation or coercion of sexual activity, dates, or the like by the implied or express promise of rewards or preferential treatment;
 - Solicitation or coercion of sexual activity, dates, or the like by the implied or express threat of punishment;
 - Sexual assault;
 - Intimidating, hostile, derogatory, disrespectful, or otherwise offensive conduct or remarks that are directed at a person because of that person’s sex, whether or not the remarks themselves are sexual in nature; and
--  Retaliation against an employee for refusing sexual overtures.
+- Retaliation for refusing sexual overtures.

 ### Internship

-Internship will be from March 9th - August 28th.
+Internships will be from March 9th - August 28th.
 You will spend 35 hours per week at the company and 5 hours back in the classroom.

 ------